Security, Trust, & Privacy

 Infrastructure security

-Explore how each mode affects how data is sent and stored
+Explore how each mode affects how data is sent and stored.

-• AWS:
+• AWSarrow-up-right:

 Our infrastructure is primarily hosted on AWS, with servers located in the US, and backup servers distributed in Europe and Asia.

-• Google Cloud Platform (GCP):
+• Google Cloud Platform (GCP)arrow-up-right:

 Some secondary infrastructure is hosted on Google Cloud Platform (GCP).
 All of our GCP servers are in the US.

-• MongoDB:
+• MongoDBarrow-up-right:

 We use MongoDB for some of our analytics data, for users who do not have privacy mode enabled.

-• Amplitude:
+• Amplitudearrow-up-right:

 We use Amplitude for some of our analytics data.
 No code data is stored with Amplitude; only event data such as "number of Antes creation attempts".

-• Slack:
+• Slackarrow-up-right:

 We use Slack as our internal communication tool.
 We may send snippets of prompts of non-privacy users in our internal chats for debugging.

-• Google Workspace:
+• Google Workspacearrow-up-right:

 We use Google Workspace to collaborate.
 We may send snippets of prompts of non-privacy users in our internal emails for debugging.